Sunday, December 31, 2023

 In the aftermath of the attack on Pearl Harbor, the American Navy had very little ships that could be spared to search for the missing crew of the Cynthia Olson.
 By the time the SS Lurline had sailed safely into San Francisco harbor on December 10 and relayed the freighter's distress call, three days had already passed.
 A search pattern of the missing crew turned up nothing.
 Not a piece of wreckage, nor any traces of the crew and passengers were ever discovered.
 On January 25, 1943, the US Navy made a formal finding of death for the 35 passengers and crew of the Cynthia Olson.
 Their final moments remain unknown.

 Today, the sinking of the SS Cynthia Olson had been largely forgotten by the American public.
-The photograph of the foundering ship is the only evidence of the ship's tragic fate as one of the first American cargo ships to be sunk by the Japanese during World War II.
+The photograph of the foundering ship is the only evidence of the ship's tragic fate as the first American ship to be sunk by a Japanese submarine during World War II.
 It remains a sad reminder of a lost piece of history and the last unsolved mystery of the Attack on Pearl Harbor.

 https://www.usni.org/magazines/naval-history-magazine/2001/december/what-happened-cynthia-olson